AnasNemrawi/Data_Pipeline/README.md

 3 . architecture :

-    A. Uses Python to extract data from Open Exchange Rates API using the "requests" library.
+    A. Usesd Python to extract data from Open Exchange Rates API using the "requests" library.

-    B. Using "pandas" transformed the data from the JSON file into a data frame then added a date column and stored data in an Excel file for data tracking and further manipulation.
+    B. Used "pandas" transformed the data from the JSON file into a data frame then added a date column and stored data in an Excel file for data tracking and further manipulation.

-    C. display the data into a plot using the "matplotlib" library.
+    C. displayed the data into a plot using the "matplotlib" library.

-    D. uses the librarys (schedule and time) to run the code and update the data.
+    D. used the librarys (schedule and time) to run the code and update the data.

 4 . libraries and modules implemented :